ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 Moreover, **this end** was not a typo.
 I have many ideas to build on top of the Ninja API; yes, I might write articles based on this code in the future.

+---

+> **Backstory of this article series**
+>
+> I initially planned on writing a single article (epic fail).
+> It quickly became a 5-8 article series.
+> However, the 8th part was becoming so long that I split it into 3 pieces, adding a little to each piece.
+> Which, after countless hours, led to this 11 article series.

+---

 ### What have we covered in this article?
 In this article:

-- We created integration tests, over HTTP
+- We created integration tests, testing the API over HTTP
 - We integrated the Ninja subsystem
 - We used `ForEvolve.Azure` to connect the Ninja App to Azure Table Storage
-- We explored the new Asp.Net Core 2.0 default configuration and used 3 out of 4 of its sources.
+- We explored the new Asp.Net Core 2.0 default configuration

 I hope you enjoyed the little glimpse of the ForEvolve Framework, it is still a work in progress, and there are many functionalities that I would like to add to it (and probably a lot more that I have not thought of yet).